 Your recyclables should be placed loose in your green bin – not in bags.

-- Glass – all bottles and jars (no more trips to the bottle bank!).
+- Glass – all bottles and jars (so no more trips to the bottle bank!)

-- Food and drink cartons including milk, juice, smoothie and soup containers.
-Bottle tops can be left on.
+- Food and drink cartons including milk, juice, smoothie and soup containers

 - toys, video tapes, CD’S and DVD’s